Aqcheh Qaleh, Markazi

-Aqcheh Qaleh (اقچه قلعه, also Romanized as Āqcheh Qal‘eh; also known as Aghcheh Ghaleh, Aqjaqleh, and Āqjeh Qal‘eh) is a village in Bayat Rural District, Nowbaran District, Saveh County, Markazi Province, Iran.
-At the 2006 census, its population was 584, in 150 families.
+Aqcheh Qaleh (اقچه قلعه) (Note: Also romanized as Āqcheh Qal‘eh; also known as Aghcheh Ghaleh, Aqjaqleh, and Āqjeh Qal‘eh) is a village in Bayat Rural District of Nowbaran District in Saveh County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 584 in 150 households.
+The following census in 2011 counted 563 people in 178 households.
+The 2016 census measured the population of the village as 580 people in 213 households.